top of page

 What is obstructive sleep apnea?

 In many cases, an apnea, or a short pause in breathing, is caused by the tissue in the back of the throat collapsing.
-The muscles of the upper airway relax when you fall asleep.
-If you sleep on your back, gravity can cause the tongue to fall back.
-This narrows the airway, which reduces the amount of air that can reach your lungs.
-The narrowed airway causes snoring by making the tissue in the back of the throat vibrate as you breathe.
+The muscles of the upper airway relax when you fall asleep and if sleeping on your back, gravity can cause the tongue to fall back narrowing the airway and reducing the amount of air that can reach your lungs.
+This narrowed airway can also cause snoring due to the vibration of throat tissue.
+If you often wake up feeling tired despite a full night's sleep, it could be a sign of sleep apnea, leaving you fatigued, unable to concentrate, or prone to unintentional naps throughout the day.
+This is because your body is waking up numerous times during the night, even though you might not be conscious of each awakening.

 The lack of oxygen your body receives can have a negative impact on your health.
 This includes: